mac-a-r0ni/crux-xfce4/README.md

 5. If you have any problem launching XFCE and you have a an Intel graphic card, install **xorg-xf86-video-intel** and the **mesa** ports from the xorg repo.

+6. For apps that need authorization (running as root) on X11 you'll need to install the 'polkit-gnome' and 'pinentry-gtk' ports, also from this repo.

-6. Enjoy this beautiful Desktop Environment!
+7. Enjoy this beautiful Desktop Environment!